Egor-Voronov/standart-manufacture/README.md

 # standart-manufacture
 ### https://cerulean-lolly-ee8d80.netlify.app - deploy without backend
-### commands to start the client (it will be necessary to install the YARN package manager):
+### commands to start the client (this requires YARN package manager to be installed):
 * yarn
 * yarn dev
 ### commands to start the backend (you will need to install pip):